 - Add marinade to salmon.

 - Thread onto skewers and bake!

-Tips to cook the best salmon kabobs
+Tips to bake the best salmon kebabs in oven

 - The secret to baking top-notch salmon kabobs is the temperature at which they are cooked and the baking time.
 The kabobs should not get overcooked and rubbery.
 The best way to cook the kabobs is at 120°C/ 250°F for 15 minutes.
 Cooking at this temperature gives salmon kebabs that are soft and juicy.

 - Marinate longer to get the best results.
 You can marinate salmon for up to 1 hour.